Documentation – Current v24.2

 Pass/Fail Monitor Turn on the Pass/Fail Monitor, which operates in the background to record pass/fail results.
 Useful for testing P/F criteria for Imatest IT.

-Close Exit Color/Tone.
+Close Exit Multicharts.

 Settings